ideapark/cafe/README.md

 X-Frame-Options: sameorigin
 ```

+## Coffee Users

-## Make it work for your environment
+How to make it work for my environment.

 ```json
 {